2 THE NATIONAL INSTITUTES OF HEALTH AS A GRANT-MAKING ORGANIZATION

 necessary processes to monitor its compliance and informing NIH of any problems

 or concerns.
 Failure to address changes to Just-in-Time submissions prior to award does not diminish the applicant's responsibility to address changes post-award by submitting a prior approval request to NIH in accord with Administrative Requirements—Changes in Project and Budget—NIH Standard Terms of Award.

 Other Support.
-Information on other support will be
+Information on other active and pending support will be

 requested as part of the Just-in-Time procedures.
 Other support includes all

 financial resources, whether Federal, non-Federal, commercial or institutional,

 available in direct support of an individual’s research endeavors, including